dCache/dcache/docs/TheBook/src/main/markdown/config-hopping.md

 -   If a dataset has been written into dCache it might become necessary to have this file replicated instantly.
 The reasons can be, to either have a second, safe copy, or to make sure that clients don't access the file for reading on the write pools.

-## FILE HOPPING ON ARRIVAL FROM OUTSIDE dCache
+## File hopping on arrival from outside dCache

 *File Hopping on arrival* is a term, denoting the possibility of initiating a pool to pool transfer as the result of a file successfully arriving on a pool from some external client.
 Files restored from HSM or arriving on a pool as the result of a pool to pool transfer will not yet be forwarded.